 iv.
 Advising and the Curriculum

-The chart above represents our team-based advising model, which includes community members in both official (solid line) and unofficial (dotted line) capacities.
+The chart above represents our team-based advising model, which includes community members in both official and unofficial capacities.
 The official members of a student’s success team appear on their Navigate profile page.

-When first-year students enter in the fall, they are assigned a Guilford Guide as their primary advisor for the first two years.
-Students will also work with a Peer Guide in their Reflection Seminar 1 course during the 12-week session of the fall semester.
-During the spring semester of their sophomore year, students transition to a faculty advisor.
+When first-year students enter in the fall, they are assigned a CAPE Advisor as their primary advisor for the first two semesters.
+Students will also work with a Peer Mentor in their First Year Seminar course in the fall semester.
+During the spring of their first year, students are connected with a faculty advisor if they are ready to declare a major.
+Those students transition to the faculty advisor after the summer of their first year.
+If they have not declared a major, the CAPE advisor continues to serve as academic advisor.
+All students transition to a faculty advisor by the end of their 4th semester.
 During all four years students are engaged with discernment, goal-setting, and action in their post-Guilford career preparation.
-This preparation and development happens in Collaborative Quest classes, during advising sessions, and through programming that is sometimes Pathway-specific and other times campus-wide.
-During their time at Guilford students will encounter alumni and community members that contribute to their academic experience, career preparation, and personal pursuit of success.
+This preparation and development happens in Integrative Experience classes, during advising sessions, and through CAPE and campus-wide programming.
+During their time at Guilford, students will encounter alumni and community members that contribute to their academic experience, career preparation, and personal pursuit of success.